minprog/adventure/steps/4 move/index.md

 - Having done that, you can change `Adventure`'s `move` method to set a room to visited **right before moving to another room**.
 Use the new `set_visited` method to do that.

 - And finally, you can now use `is_visited()` in `Adventure.get_description` to return either the room `name` or the room `description`, depending on whether it was visited before.

+## Testing

+Now that you have implemented moving around, you can test the game by playing (part of) it!